How to get to Croatia (flights to Croatia and highways)?

 Sightseeing in Croatia

-There are many more, but these are the most popular historic sites along the coast:
+There are many more, but these are the most popular historic sites along the coast we recommend you to visit during your villa holidays:

 The Pula Amphitheater: One of the best-preserved Roman amphitheaters in the world, Pula's Arena stands as evidence of Croatia's ancient Roman history.
 Once a place for gladiatorial combats, it now hosts various events and concerts, blending the old and the new.